CiscoDevNet/Meraki-Portal-What-s-New-Changelog/changelog/v1-beta.md

 > \- Path added
 >
-> \- New endpoint
+> \- New operation
 >
 > #### Enqueue a job to perform an ACL hit count for the device.
-This endpoint has a sustained rate limit of one request every five seconds per device, with an allowed burst of five requests.
+This operation has a sustained rate limit of one request every five seconds per device, with an allowed burst of five requests.
 >
 > **POST** `/devices/{serial}/liveTools/aclHitCount`
 >